ash0080/gun.doc.cn/RAD.md

  3. `>` and `<` match or (3 <) match.
 If `{'>': 'start', '<': 'end'}` is specified, (3 >) not matched.
  4. `>` or `<` match or (4 <) match.
 As `{'>': 'start'}` or `{'<': 'end'}`.

-A `>` match will already include everything a `*` matches, this is true and obvious if you think about it for a second.
+A `>` match will already include everything a `*` matches, this is true and obvious if you think about it in detail.
 What may not be obvious though is:

  > Note: `>` will also match for an `=` exact match even if `=` is not specified.
 So `{'>': 'alice'}` will match `'alice'` also, same for `<`.
 So think of it as a hierarchy `> || (> && <) || * || =` or `< || (< && >) || * || =`.